 DIY Safety Tips

-If you are able to manage your own palm tree cut, there are some safety tips that will help make the experience better for you.
+If you are able to manage your own palm tree cut, there are some safety tips that will help you.

 - Start with the lowest branch and work your way up and around the natural spiral of the tree.
 This will ensure that your branches aren’t getting hung up on neighboring fronds, or dropping on your own head.

 - The closer you are to the trunk the more new leaves you will come in contact with.
-New leaves at the base of the fronds start out as stiff spikes 4-10 inches long and they can, if you’re not careful, stab you, I have seen it happen and it will quickly bring your job to a halt!
+New leaves at the base of the fronds start out as stiff spikes 4-10 inches long.
+If you’re not careful, they stab you.
+I have seen it happen, and it will quickly bring your job to a halt!
 If you’re at the top of a ladder, it can startle you into an even more dangerous situation.

-- Wear safety glasses, protective gloves, heavy pants, and a long sleeve shirt to ensure that neither the fronds, the trunk, nor your tools are able to reach your skin during incidental or accidental contact.
+- Wear safety glasses, protective gloves, heavy pants, and a long sleeve shirt while working.
+This ensures that neither the fronds, the trunk, nor your tools are able to reach your skin during accidental contact.

-So, while you’re trimming back your other trees and shrubs this winter, remember to wait until spring to prune your palm trees.
+So, while you’re trimming your other trees and shrubs this winter, remember to wait until Spring for your palm trees.
 And unless they’re small palms, it’s probably a better idea to call in the professionals here at Green Keeper Tree Care to handle all of your tree needs.